Become a Member and Obtain Service

 Application for New Service

 Please complete the application to request electric service from Holston Electric Cooperative.
 Service Requests are processed from 8 a.m. to 2 p.m.
 Monday through Friday.
-We need a minimum of 24 hours notice before service can be established online.
-If you have any questions, or need service immediately, please contact our office at (423) 272-8821.
+We need a minimum of 24 hours notice before service can be established.
+If you have any questions, or need assistance immediately, please contact our office at (423) 272-8821.